symfony/symfony-docs/service_container/autowiring.rst

 the ``Rot13Transformer`` service, you used its fully-qualified class name as its id.
 Autowiring isn't magic: it simply looks for a service whose id matches the type-hint.
 If you :ref:`load services automatically <service-container-services-load-example>`, each service's id is its class name.
-This is the main way to control autowiring.

-If there is *not* a service whose id exactly matches the type, then:
+If there is *not* a service whose id exactly matches the type, a clear exception will be thrown.

-If there are **0** services in the container that have the type, then:
-    If the type is a concrete class, then a new, private, autowired service is auto-registered in the container and used for the argument.

-.. _autowiring-single-matching-service:

-If there is exactly **1** service in the container that has the type, then:
-    Create an :ref:`alias <service-autowiring-alias>` from the type to the service id so that normal autowiring works.

-If there are **2 or more** services in the container that have the type, then:
-    A clear exception is thrown.
-You need to *choose* which service should be used by creating an :ref:`alias <service-autowiring-alias>` or :ref:`configuring the argument explicitly <services-wire-specific-service>`.

 Autowiring is a great way to automate configuration, and Symfony tries to be as *predictable* and clear as possible.